LavenderCAM.net

 Why does the site have advertising?

-Why is the refresh rate really slow?
+Why is the refresh rate sometimes slow?

 Why can’t I see a picture?